-Poultry expert and Countryside columnist Andy Cawthray says the backyard poultry keeper needs to be ready for the arrival of bird flu.
+Poultry expert and Countryside columnist Andy Cawthray talks about preventative measures for backyard poultry keepers to minimise the risk of avian influenza.

 Last year saw the introduction of preventative measures for poultry keepers in an attempt to stem the flow of bird flu from the Continent.
-The measures applied to all scales of poultry keeper – so, with that in mind, it’s time to prepare for the coming bird flu season.
+The measures applied to all scales of poultry keeper – so, with that in mind, it’s important to prepare for bird flu season.

-Backyard keepers will have potentially found it difficult to house their stock, I know I did, we just don’t have the outbuildings to keep the birds indoors for weeks on end.
+Only the short-sighted would not prepare for a winter the same as the last.
+Last year, backyard keepers will have potentially found it difficult to house their stock, I know I did.
+We just don’t have the outbuildings to keep the birds indoors for weeks on end.

-This year though I’m prepared; using roof battens I’ve constructed a number of 8’ x 4’ aviary panels that are covered in fine gauge chicken wire.
-These will be leant against each other and combine together to create an ark-like run, cable tied together, capped at one end with another panel and abutted to the poultry house.
+This year though, I’m prepared.
+Using roof battens, I’ve constructed a number of 8’ x 4’ aviary panels that are covered in fine gauge chicken wire.
+These will be leant against each other to create an ark-like run, cable-tied together, capped at one end with another panel and abutted to the poultry house.

 This means that the free-range housing can be made secure.
 The structure is then covered in tarpaulin and pegged down.
 The trial and error of the last prevention period has established that this seems to do the job.